 If you complete a paper tax return it’s got to be completed and returned by midnight on 31 October.
 Once the forms have been received HMRC will calculate how much tax you need to pay and send you a bill.

-It's much easier if you complete your sole trader tax return online.
-You have until 31 January to complete it and you'll see how much you owe straightaway.
+It’s much easier if you complete your sole trader tax return online.
+You have until 31 January to complete it and you’ll see how much tax you have to pay straight away.

 NB If you miss the tax return deadline date by just one day you get an automatic fine of £100 for completing your tax return late, and the fine goes up the longer you take to send in your completed tax return.

 Take a look at this range of books on business structure and tax outlining some of the different approaches you can take to managing your business tax.

 To find out what business expenses and allowances you can claim go to one of HMRC’s ‘Self assessment for self-employed people’ workshops.
 These workshops cover what is, and what’s not, an allowable expense.
 You also get guidance on how to keep proper business records and how to complete the self-assessment forms.